lammps/lammps/doc/src/Developer_grid.rst

                                 nyhi_out, nxlo_out, nxhi_out, nvalues,
                                 "data3d_multi");

-Note that these multi-dimensional arrays are allocated as contiguous chunks of memory where the x-index of the grid varies fastest, then y, and the z-index slowest.
+Note that these multidimensional arrays are allocated as contiguous chunks of memory where the x-index of the grid varies fastest, then y, and the z-index slowest.
 For multiple values per grid cell, the Nvalues are contiguous, so their index varies even faster than the